2024 Matcha Buyers Guide

 Purematcha Australia is your exclusive Australian supplier of the best organic Matcha tea’s direct from Japan.

-We have built strong relations with a family run tea farm in Uji, which is in the Kyoto region of Japan.
+We have built strong relations with a family run tea farms in Uji, Kagoshima, Shizuoka which are the prominent tea farming regions of Japan.

 Uji is recognised around the world as the birthplace of matcha in Japan and is also renowned for producing the highest quality Japanese Matcha teas in all of Japan.